jorgegardiaz/qcrypto/README.md

 ### 2. B92 (Bennett, 1992) with Optimal POVM

-An implementation of B92 utilizing generalized measurements for **Unambiguous State Discrimination (USD)**.
+An implementation of B92 utilizing generalized measurements for **Unambiguous State Discrimination**.

 * **Mechanism:** Constructs the optimal POVM such that inconclusive results are explicitly handled.
 * **Yield:** Achieves the optimal theoretical sifting rate (approx. 29.3% for standard non-orthogonal states), strictly outperforming standard projective measurements in a noiseless channel.